 Weekly special Clinics- HIV/AIDS and TB, Asthma, Sickle Cell, Neuro, Pediatric Surgical and ENT Nurses Clinic- Engage in clinical rotations in the hospital and clinics with physicians who manage chronic conditions.
 Observe how follow up and adherence is encouraged in the treatment of Tuberculosis.
 Witness and see how SDH plays in the life of children who have these various chronic diseases.

 Nutrition Rehabilitation Unit and Ward- Engage with the dieticians, nutritionists, and doctors who specialize in the management of malnutrition and other diseases related to malnutrition.
 Learn how to diagnose, stage, and define the types of malnutrition and learn about the rehabilitation process, feeding options including schedule and supplementation, and the follow up that is conducted with the patients and their families.
 Learn about the social causes and the health implications of this disease in the population and communities of Ghana.

-Public Health Unit- Work together with the nurses and other public health professionals in the hospital, child welfare clinics in outstations, school visits, health education and awareness outreach opportunities.
+Public Health Unit- Shadow the nurses and other public health professionals in the hospital, child welfare clinics in outstations, school visits, health education and awareness outreach opportunities.

 Home visits, visit to social centers and other stakeholders in health- Participants will follow up with cases from hospital and participate in home visits so as to witness first-hand the surrounding and environment of where patients live, understand the challenges in terms of infrastructure, and see the level of risk in terms of and health safety and primary prevention.
 Participants will also have the opportunity to visit the surrounding markets, recreational facilities, and social centers around the areas and visit to some national program units and other facilities of stakeholders in health in the country.